peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/README.md

 of incoming messages.

 The following demo will be installed on the node:
  1. `asynctx.py` General demo of publication and subscription.
+Assumes a FeatherS3 board.

 ## 3.7 Asynchronous Node Testing